apache/druid/docs/content/configuration/indexing-service.md

 #### Peon Configs
-Although peons inherit the configurations of their parent middle managers, explicit child peon configs in middlemanager can be set by prefixing them with:
+Although peons inherit the configurations of their parent middle managers, explicit child peon configs in middle manager can be set by prefixing them with:

 ```
 druid.indexer.fork.property